 Our choristers follow the RSCM’s Voice for Life training scheme.
-Colin (St Michael’s Director of Music) is an experienced teacher and Programme Manager for Voice for Life around the world.
-He’s helped by a team of experienced choir members – some of who are also professional musicians and experienced teachers.
+Rachel Harper (St Michael’s acting Director of Music) is an experienced teacher with comprehensive knowledge of the Voice for Life programme.
+She’s helped by a team of experienced choir members – some of whom also work professionally in music and teaching.

 Everyone involved in training our younger singers is checked in accordance with the parish’s safeguarding policy

 What does it cost?

 Membership is absolutely free.
 Some of the trips we do will have an associated cost, but we try to subsidise these where possible, and we often get group rates.

 Compared to a cathedral choir, it’s really not a big commitment!
 Our routine is much more manageable, but after a trial period we do expect our members to be committed to attending practice every week unless it’s absolutely unavoidable.